GlennAng/advanced_python/README.md

 - **time:** Timestamp of when the voting was done.
 The system did not track this data right away so many of the older entries have a null-value here.

 ### Implicit User Interactions
-Very similar to the previous file but `implicit_interactions.csv` missing the column **rating** as it refers to implicit feedback: interactions like reading a paper or sharing it without explicitly voting on it ($N=556K$):
+Very similar to the previous file but `implicit_interactions.csv` misses the column **rating** as it refers to implicit feedback: interactions like reading a paper or sharing it without explicitly voting on it ($N=556K$):
 | arxiv_id | user_id | time |
 |---|---|---|